 The glass panels used for railings must be free of cracks and chips before and after installation.

 The glass panels used for railings must have a thickness capable of withstanding different impacts and loads based on the CAN/CGSB 12.1-2017 certification.
-Therefore, the thickness of glass used depends on the location, type, and function of the railing, ranging from 6 mm (0.2 inches) to 12 mm (0.5 inches).
-For example, a residential glass railing must have a thickness of at least 12 mm (0.5 inches).
+Therefore, the thickness of glass used depends on the location, type, and function of the railing, ranging from 12 mm (0.5 inches) and above.
+As such, a residential glass railing must have a thickness of at least 12 mm (0.5 inches).

 Glass railing compliance guidelines require tempered panels between the top and bottom rails.
 Tempered glass is used for residential buildings as the panels are less likely to shatter due to the heat treatment it undergoes during production.